 Tips for Your Own Volcano Road Trip

 Considering taking a volcano road trip of your own through Northern California and Southern Oregon?
 Here are the best tips and lessons learned from our own family adventure.
 (And if you are planning other travels around Northern California, don’t miss 12 epic things to do in Northern California.
 For travelers headed to the rest of Oregon, check out this complete Oregon road trip itinerary or this guide to Oregon coast towns.)

-- Get a National Parks Pass: Four of the stops on this road trip require fees totaling $75 (Lassen-$20 + Lava Beds-$20 + Crater Lake-$25 + Newberry-$10).
-Consider buying an America the Beautiful National Parks pass for just $80.
-If you have any occasion to use it at any other national park or federal land site in the next year, you’ll come out ahead even without visiting any other national park sites that year.
+- Get a National Parks Pass: Four of the stops on this road trip require fees totaling $95 in 2023 (Lassen-$30 + Lava Beds-$25 + Crater Lake-$30 + Newberry-$10).
+Consider buying an America the Beautiful National Parks pass for just $80, so you’ll automatically come out ahead even without visiting any other national park sites that year.
 (If you are new to national parks, don’t miss my tips for beginners to national parks travel.)

 - Pack a Map: There are significant portions of this road trip that are cell and data dead zones.
 Remember you are in remote parts of California and Oregon, even on a major interstate like I-5!
 Pack a map ahead of time or at least pre-program directions into your phone while you are within range.